ChamaraIC/Tachometer/Capabilities/CalloutValue.md

 ## Callout Value - Default Settings
 Callout Value is the data label that show the current value pointed by the needle.
 Callout Value can be shown or hidden using the On/Off switch just to the right of “Callout Value” shown in Figure 1.
 Callout value is shown by default.

+Note.
+Callout value gets the highest precedence over all other labels in Tachometer.
+This means that any label that overlap with the Callout Value label will not be rendered to make callout value clearly visible.

 | Figure 1.
 “Callout Value” Default Option Settings. | Figure 2.
 Tachometer with default settings for Callout Value |
 |---|---|
 | <img src="images/CalloutValueDefaults.png" alt="Drawing" width="200px">  | <img src="images/CalloutValueDefaultsSample.png" alt="Drawing" width="300px"> |